March 12, 2023

 UPDATE YOUR VIEWS EFFECTIVELY (BELIEFS ARE HYPOTHESES TO BE TESTED, NOT TREASURES TO BE PROTECTED)

-People have a strong preference for consistency when it comes to their own beliefs.
-And they expect others to be consistent.
-The problem is compounded by confirmation bias, the tendency to look for and see only information that confirms your beliefs, and the tendency to interpret ambiguous information in a way that supports your beliefs.
-As long as you feel like your beliefs are consistent, you’ll feel comfortable and won’t challenge your beliefs.
+We have a strong preference for consistency when it comes to our own beliefs.
+And we expect others to be consistent.
+The problem is compounded by confirmation bias, the tendency to look for and see only information that confirms our beliefs, and the tendency to interpret ambiguous information in a way that supports our beliefs.
+As long as we feel like our beliefs are both consistent and correct—and, as a default psychological setting, most of us feel this way most of the time—we’ll feel comfortable and we won’t challenge our beliefs.

 The best investors among us recognize that the world changes constantly and that all of the views that we hold are tenuous.
 They actively seek varied points of view and update their beliefs as new information dictates.
 The consequence of updated views can be action: changing a portfolio stance or weightings within a portfolio.
 Others, including your clients, may view this mental flexibility as unsettling.
 But good thinking requires maintaining as accurate a view of the world as possible.